Fuskia/hacker_news_scraper_test/README.md

 ## Dockerfile

-Have a working version of Docker.
+You need to have a working version of Docker running.

-Clone the repository and cd into that repository.
+Clone the repository and go into that repository.

 Build the Docker image from the Dockerfile in the repository using the following command:

 ```